Huegoxaga/notes/cloud-services/aws.md

   - use `file://<filepath>` for text file
   - use `fileb://<filepath>` for binary file

-## AWS SDK
+## AWS SDKs

-They are used to connect AWS services from the programming written in various languages.
+- They are libraries which can communicate with AWS services through AWS APIs
+- It supports the following lanuages

 ### Python - Boto3